Dusting off headstones, uncovering ancestry sitting below one Lowcountry cemetery’s surface

-“They were apart of 177,000 plus African Americans that made up the United States Colors Troops which was basically 1/10 of the Union army,” says Grant Mishoe, a Forensic Historian and Genealogist for the Gullah society.
+“They were a part of 177,000+ African Americans that made up the United States Colors Troops which was basically 1/10 of the Union army,” says Grant Mishoe, a Forensic Historian and Genealogist for the Gullah society.

+Now, experts say the clean-up is helping people research their genealogy here in the Lowcountry.

-Officials at the International African American Museum say they are dedicating a whole wing for those wanting to research their genealogy..
+Officials at the International African American Museum say they are dedicating a whole wing to those wanting to trace their roots.

 “The International African American Museum is really collaborating together to make sure these cemeteries get cleaned up and the people get identified so this cemetery gets restored,” says Reverend Demett Jenkins, Director of Education and Engagement for Faith Communities.